HSK 6 Test Preparation: The Complete, Ultimate Guide for 2021

 HSK 6 is the last stretch of the HSK tests, and is, with a doubt, the hardest one in this system.

 However, the test itself is not as difficult as you might think.
 The HSK 6 test is known to be easier than other official language tests, such as the TOEFL or IELTS exams for English learners or the DELE exam for Spanish ones.
-HSK 6 roughly corresponds to CEFR C1 minus (Advanced), or a middle school (6-7th grade) Chinese exam (语文考试) in China.
+HSK 6 roughly corresponds to CEFR C1 minus (Upper-intermediate), or a middle school (6-7th grade) Chinese exam (语文考试) in China.
 (Read here to compare HSK 6 with native Chinese fluency)

 (The Common European Framework of Reference for Languages, aka CEFR, is the world’s most influential standard to validate foreign language ability.
 Though Hanban claims on its website that the HSK levels have a one to one correspondence to the CEFR levels: HSK Level 6 = CEFR C2 “Proficient”, the statement is known as an overestimate and was refused by CEFR.
 Read why here.)